kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets1.rst

       At this stage we'd expect the behaviour of the gear box to have a step-change in the :code:`ratio` value as the gear change occcured.
       We'd also expect a similar step-change in the :code:`revs` variable in the engine too, as the overall road speed is maintained.
       The difference with the :code:`revs` (and equivalent :code:`engine_revs`) variables is that since these are dependent on the gear ratio, their value will update based on that; they do not need their own reset to create this behaviour.

+      To this point we have used only one reset.
+      The next block will look at how more multiple resets can affect a single variable, and introduce concept of a reset order.